Supporting ākonga with health conditions

 • School support staff

-Use this guidance to inform your policies and protocols around inclusion, food, medications, health and wellbeing, and keeping ākonga safe.
+• Use this guidance to inform your policies and protocols around inclusion, food, medications, health and wellbeing and keeping tamariki and ākonga safe.

-Use this guidance to help set up a healthy and safe environment for ākonga who may have been diagnosed with a health condition, for example, severe asthma, severe allergies, cancer, brain injury.
+• Use this guidance to help set up a healthy and safe environment for tamariki and ākonga who may have been diagnosed with a health condition, for example, severe asthma, severe allergies, cancer, brain injury.

-For school boards, this information will help you meet your obligations under the Education and Training Act 2020 to ensure the school is a physically and emotionally safe place for all students and staff, take all reasonable steps to eliminate racism, stigma and bullying, and ensure the school is inclusive of, and caters for students with differing needs.
+• For school boards and service providers, this information will help you meet your obligations for the National Education and Learning Priorities (NELP) under the Education and Training Act 2020 to ensure the school or early learning service is a physically and emotionally safe place for all students and staff, take all reasonable steps to eliminate racism, stigma and bullying, and ensure the school is inclusive of and caters for students or tamariki with differing needs.

 What to do in an emergency